Understanding How FMLA Can Help

 Specifically, the Family and Medical Leave Act (FMLA) provides job protection to individuals with chronic health conditions like multiple sclerosis if the following applies:

-• If you qualify for FMLA and you work 40 hours per week, you may be able to miss up to 480 hours of unpaid leave time per year to handle medical care issues.
+• If you qualify for FMLA and work 40 hours per week, you may be able to miss up to 480 hours of unpaid leave time per year to handle medical care issues.

-• If you work less than 40-hours per week, the amount of time you can take off per year corresponds to the number of hours you work on average per week.
+• If you work less than 40 hours per week, the amount of time you can take off per year corresponds to the number of hours you work on average per week.

 You also qualify for FMLA if you are the spouse, child, or parent of someone with a serious health condition.